 I’ve Hit a Personal Milestone–I Just Turned 60!

 I’ve lived in New York State for 57 years—with only a 3-year stint in Massachusetts for grad school.
 I consider myself a New Yorker through and through, and if you’ve ever heard my strong New York accent, you’d know that there’s no way I’m ever going to live those roots down!

 The other reason this has been an important year for me is that, just at the year’s tail end, I hit a personal milestone: I just turned 60!

 My dear friend Clare asked me before my bday (which was just seven days ago—yes, I am a Capricorn!) how I feel about turning 60.

 On the one hand, I’ve loved the rich, blessed life I’ve lived for the past 60 years.
-I have three delightful adult children of whom I’m incredibly proud; I’ve made wonderful friends with whom I can laugh and cry and share both my best self and the self that’s … well … still in progress.
+I’m incredibly proud of my children, now all adults; I’ve made wonderful friends with whom I can laugh and cry and share both my best self and the self that’s … well … still in progress.

 I’ve had more careers than you can imagine—and grown tremendously from each one; more pets than I can count—and loved each and every one of those balls of fluff.
 I’ve experienced more joy than I can wrap my head around and encountered my fair share of sorrow to learn from.

 AND, of course, I found love ten years ago—my dear Steven, who adds so much laughter and light to my days.